Saltwells Local Nature Reserve: Salt-water springs

 The reserve gets its name from the saline water that welled up in the mine workings.
 In his Natural History of Staffordshire, published in 1686, the naturalist Dr Robert Plot wrote: "in Pensnett Chase South from Dudley about a mile and a half there is another weak brine belonging to the right Honorable Edward Lord Ward, of which his Lordship once attempted to make salt; but the brine proving too weak, he thought fit to desist".
 In the 19th and early 20th centuries, people came to bathe in the water, which was claimed to have healing properties.
 The baths were near the present-day Saltwells Inn.
 An 1833 publication noted: "in Lady-wood is a valuable spring, called the Spa Well, in high estimation for its efficacy in cutaneous disorders and complaints arising from indigestion".

 Sculptures

 Saltwells Wood contains a number of sculptures in both wood and metal.
 The designs for the wooden sculptures, which include a "wildlife totempole" included input from nearby primary schools and local artists.
 The metal sculptures, constructed from re-used industrial parts, represent various animals.

+The Saltwells Inn

+Located within the boundaries of Saltwells Local Nature Reserve, Saltwells Inn is a historic public house dating back to the 18th century.
+Originally serving as a resting place for those visiting the area's natural saline springs, the Inn has since become a popular spot for visitors exploring the nature reserve.
+Today, it offers traditional British pub fare, local ales, and serves as a hub for community events.
+The Inn’s proximity to the Saltwells Nature Reserve makes it an ideal stop for nature enthusiasts and walkers.